 who brutally assaulted Haitian immigrant Abner Louima.

 While in private practice, Lynch served as a volunteer legal advisor for the International Criminal Tribunal for Rwanda, established to prosecute those responsible for human rights violations in the 1994 genocide in that nation.

 Born in Greensboro, NC, the daughter of a school librarian and fourth generation Baptist minister, Lynch was also inspired by stories about her grandfather, a sharecropper in the 1930s, who helped members of his community who had no recourse under the Jim Crow system.

 5-6:15pm in the A.K Hinds University Center Grand Room

-"There's one important point I want to make right at the beginning of this book," Langone writes in his 2018 memoir, "The thing I can't say and never will say is that
+"There's one important point I want to make right at the beginning of this book," Langone writes in his 2018 memoir, "The thing I can't say and never will say is that I'm self-made."

 With his wife Elaine, both devout Roman Catholics, Ken has made major philanthropic